-Before diving into the most common defenses to burglary charges, it will be useful to reexamine the elements of burglary that the prosecution must prove.
+Before diving into the most common burglary defenses, it will be useful to reexamine the elements of burglary that the prosecution must prove.
+It's also helpful to review the elements of robbery, a similar crime that involves theft by force.

 Burglary consists of: